Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: How Does Context Change Evaluation Conclusions?

-\paragraph{Presence of context can change model rankings.} Based on the majority votes from autoraters and human evaluators, we report win rates for all model pairs in Tables~\ref{tab:model_win_rates} and \ref{tab:human_win_rates} respectively.
+\paragraph{Presence of context can change model win rates and flip benchmark rankings.} Based on the majority votes from autoraters and human evaluators, we report win rates for all model pairs in Table~\ref{tab:model_win_rates}.
 Note that we exclude those examples where there was no clear majority vote.
-The autorater win rates suggest that win rates can substantially vary across evaluation settings.
+Overall, the autorater and human evaluator win rates suggest that win rates can substantially vary across evaluation settings.
 Importantly, we find that relative rankings between pairs of models can flip in settings where evaluators are provided context versus when they are not.
-For instance, \texttt{GPT-4o} has a lower win rate than \texttt{Gemini-1.5-Flash} in the setting \texttt{NoCtxGen-NoCtxEval} but has a much higher win rate in the setting \texttt{CtxGen-CtxEval}.
-In general, these findings suggest that relative judgements between models can vary significantly when context is considered during evaluation.
+For instance, in Table~\ref{tab:model_win_rates}, \texttt{GPT-4o} has a lower win rate than \texttt{Gemini-1.5-Flash} in the setting \texttt{NoCtxGen-NoCtxEval} but has a much higher win rate in the setting \texttt{CtxGen-CtxEval}.

+We observe similar trends between human evaluators and autoraters when examining magnitude of win rate shifts across evaluation settings, but note some key differences.
+For instance, while autoraters show a more significant flip favoring \texttt{GPT-4o} once context is provided, human evaluation shows a milder change, and is accompanied by an increased tie rate.
+When both responses incorporate the provided context sufficiently well, humans are less inclined to form a clear preference, resulting in a higher tie rate.
+On the other hand, autoraters rely on explicit checks for context fulfillment, which accentuates small differences in how each response incorporates context.

-\paragraph{Presence of context can help evaluators use less surface-level criteria to judge responses.} Next, we investigate whether context changes the criteria used by evaluators to make judgements.
+\paragraph{Presence of context can help evaluators avoid reliance on surface-level criteria to judge responses.} Next, we investigate whether context changes the criteria used by evaluators to make judgments.
 To do this, we analyze the free-text justifications provided by human evaluators as well as autoraters.
-We automatically code these justifications into two categories: 1) surface-level criteria which includes criteria such as clarity, conciseness, style or formatting, tone and length, and 2) content-level criteria, which includes criteria such as relevance, correctness, completeness, level of detail and context adherence.
+We automatically code these justifications into two categories: 1) \emph{surface-level criteria} which includes criteria such as clarity, conciseness, style or formatting, tone and length, and 2) \emph{content-level criteria}, which includes criteria such as relevance, correctness, completeness, level of detail and context adherence.
 We then automatically classify justifications into these two categories using \texttt{GPT-4o}.
 Trends across all evaluation settings for both human evaluators and autoraters are shown in Figure~\ref{fig:justifications}.
 We note that in context-aware evaluation settings, there is a lower percentage of justifications that are based on surface-level criteria and more that are based on content-level criteria.